xspanger3770/ZejfSeis/README.md

 ### Picking earthquakes

 By left-clicking in the graph on two different locations, you can select the P and S wave arrival of a nearby earthquake, and the estimated epicenter distance will appear in the lower right corner.
-You can then click the `Add Event` button to save the event into your event database.
+You can then click the `Add Event` button to save the event into your event database so you can see it in the following Events tab.

 ![screenshot_data_explorer](https://user-images.githubusercontent.com/100421968/230775680-46cffdaa-9761-4142-9779-d044ef3d1dd1.png)